Better looking, smarter cooking thermometer

 Range Dial is the successor to the Range smart cooking thermometer, adding Bluetooth and a knob to quickly choose a preset alert without fiddling with your phone.
 It works with or without a smartphone, but an iOS app allows it to send temperatures and alert notifications to all your devices regardless of geography, graph temperatures and estimate done time.

 I wanted a familiar form that could live out in the open, at hand when needed.
 A kitchen tool more than an electronic appliance.
-The answer was to mimic an oven knob with a magnetic bottom.
-This was made with polycarbonate, silicone and a CNC-turned steel knob to give it gravity.
+The solution was to mimic an oven knob with a magnetic bottom.
+This was made with polycarbonate, silicone and a CNC-turned steel knob to give it gravity, and the material cues as to where it belongs.

 The removable probes were designed for various cooking activities, and communicate that visually.
 Silicone handles can clip onto pots and hold cables in storage, and provide a visual and tactile focal point where most other thermometers are utilitarian.

-The Range app was designed to be visually uncluttered and efficient to interact with — the kitchen is often a hectic and messy environment.
+The Range app was designed to be uncluttered and efficient to interact with—the kitchen is often a hectic and messy environment, inhospitable to a touchscreen.
 Critical information such as temperature and alerts is presented in bold visuals for easy glancing.
-Alerts can be set with a swipe of the thumb.
+Alerts can be set or adjusted with a swipe of the thumb.
 Dialogs and configuration are kept to a minimum to support the idea of Range Dial as a straightforward tool, not a complex device.

-I did pretty much everything except mechanical design and electronics — product architecture, industrial design, identity, copy, iOS app design and development (Objective C, Parse, Firebase), parts of the firmware (ARM C), packaging, and project management.
+I led product architecture, industrial design, identity, copy, iOS app design and development (Objective C, Parse, Firebase), packaging, and project management.

-Some features I'm proud of: tricky laser-etched case finish, packaging family, Bluetooth connection without one dialog, temperatures get streamed to any device the thermometer has been connected to without any configuration.
+Some features I'm proud of: tricky laser-etched case finish, zero-configuration Bluetooth pairing and temperature broadcast to any device the thermometer has been connected to.